nickmelk/thermimpro/README.md

 The process of converting raw values to temperatures won't be explained here, nor will the detailed concepts behind it.
 If you're interested, see the references below, which were used while researching and developing this software [[3-5]](#references).

 So what exactly is a radiometric thermal image?
-It's an image captured by a radiometric thermal camera, and it contains useful data needed for our program.
+It's an image captured by a radiometric thermal camera, and it contains useful data needed for the program.
 Here's an example of such an image.

 <img src="radiometric/green_iguana.jpg" width="512" height="384">